Gregam3/Blog/content/blog/sociopathic-kantians/index.md

 Right so personally I am a moral anti-realist, however I also have empathy, so the basis of what I will and will not do is entirely dependent on my emotions.
 This can be seen as quite worrying as if I had a brain injury which damaged wherever my empathy comes from, I would essentially act in complete self interest.
 Doing everything I possible could to further my own happiness even at the expense of others.

-So lets create a 10 million humans with exactly this view Let's create some societies.
+Let's create some societies.

 __Society A__
 * No laws
 * Everyone is a moral anti-realist
 * Everyone has high levels of empathy
+* People are roughly as dumb & emotional as in our society (very dumb and emotional)

 __Society ∀__
  * No laws
  * Everyone is a sociopath
+ * Everyone is relatively emotionless
  * Everyone is smart
- * Everyone is aware of the prior facts.
  * Everyone likes to murder
- * But everyone loves to live in a functioning society
+ * Everyone loves to live in a functioning society
- * Everyone lives and breathes Kant, they just can't get enough of him.
-It's kinda unbearable to be honest.
  * Everyone rationally holds the position of the categorical imperative

-Society A & ∀ both have the same number of people & access to the same resources.
+ * Everyone is aware of the prior facts

-Maybe you disagree with me but I believe that both societies will function perfectly fine, in fact I believe that society A functions worse than society ∀.
+Maybe you disagree with me but I believe that both societies will function perfectly fine in most circumstances, in fact I believe that society A functions worse than society ∀.

 ### Game Theory in Society ∀